MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### Organization

-An organization represents a business entity that is using Microsoft cloud offerings, typically identified by a public Domain Name System (DNS) domain name such as contoso.com.
+An organization represents a business entity that is using Microsoft cloud offerings, typically identified by one or more public Domain Name System (DNS) domain names, such as contoso.com.
 The organization is a container for subscriptions.

 ### Subscriptions